Intelligent-Retinal-Imaging-Systems/IntegrationDocumentation/integration/Results/Images.md

   - A single trace of pathology found on any image could prevent an otherwise ungradable eye.
 - Ungradable images
   - The context of gradeability moves from *the image* to *the eye*.
-  - Providers mark the eye as ungradable and provide a single reason for that.
-In other words, there is no direct comments on a per image level to say exactly why that image was deemed ungradable.
+  - When providers mark an eye as ungradable, only a single reason is provided regardless of how many images were in the collection.
 - Results Report
   - The standard report template provides one image per eye
   - IRIS employs several techniques to use the best available image from each eye